This post is also available in: Persian

 - establishing permanent residence status in Canada is required in order to be awarded Canadian citizenship

-- you can live in Canada as permanent resident without obtaining Canadian citizenship, or
+- you can live in Canada as a permanent resident without obtaining Canadian citizenship, or

-- you can maintain your permanent resident status and go forward with the citizenship application process, having increased your chances of being considered a good candidate for citizenship by being an established permanent resident first
+- you can maintain your permanent resident status and go forward with the citizenship application process, having increased your chances of being considered a good candidate for citizenship by first becoming an established permanent resident

 - residing outside of Canada for longer periods may cause you to lose your permanent resident status